DJWalker42/balrog/Readme.md

 ###Disclaimer:
 The files contained in the resources directory are not of my creation.
 I obtained them from the samples directory of [MeshLab](http://meshlab.sourceforge.net/).
 Similarily, the data for the Sphere, Torus, and Teapot renderables were obtained via google searches.

+####Why balrog?
+I had been watching LOTR at the time of creating the repository - plus its got the letters 'o', 'g', and 'l'.